jawatson/gabc/README.md

 # gabc

 A small abc editor for Gnome.
-I doubt if the world really needs another abc editor but I was looking for a small project that would help me learn more about GTK4 the Gnome Builder application and FlatPak.
+I doubt if the world really needs another abc editor but it's really just a means of helping me learn more about GTK4, Gnome Builder and FlatPak.

 Gabc (Gnome abc) allows users to open/edit/save abc files and render them either as engraved music notation or as playable midi files.